MIG/MAG welding is widely used in the automotive repair industry, these 5 simple checks prior to welding will enable you to get the best results.

 Typically gas flow is 10 - 14 LPM ( Litres Per Minute) The thinner the steel and the lower the amps we would recommend lowering the gas flow.

 The contact tip is the current return to the machine as well as the feed for the welding wire.
-The contact tip is continually getting hot and cooling as you start and stop welding, this makes them come loose therefore creating an irregular contact while welding (the same as the welding earth ).
+The contact tip is continually getting hot and cooling as you start and stop welding, this makes them come loose, therefore creating an irregular contact while welding (the same as the welding earth ).
+This creates spatter!

 The other reason is MIG/MAG wire has a helical coil to it, as it’s wound onto the spool.
-This helical effect on the wire can make it snake about as it comes out of the tip ( especially on thinner wires and small spools) this can make it more difficult to get clean arcs stroke ups more quickly.
+This helical effect on the wire can make it snake about as it comes out of the tip ( especially on thinner wires and small spools).
+This movement of the wire can make it more difficult to get clean start ups more quickly.
 On thinner steels and especially butt welds it makes creating your weld pool quickly more difficult.

 Always check contact tip condition, correct size and tightness.

-To set wire tension do the following steps.
+To set MIG wire tension do the following steps:

-Correct joint preparation enables you to weld easily and consistently. its quite simple the closer and tighter your joint is the easier is to weld.
-Ensure the weld joints are cleaned with a suitable cleaner and in the case of aluminum, ensure the oxide layer is cleaned off the material with an abrasive.
+Correct joint preparation enables you to weld easily and consistently.
+Put simply, the closer and tighter your joint is the easier is to weld!
+Ensure the weld joints are cleaned with a suitable cleaner and in the case of aluminium, ensure the oxide layer is cleaned off the material with an abrasive.